HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 ### Loading saved Model in other component.
 - The Model trained by the `Model_Setup` component has to be loaded in the `Generate Component`
-- To generate showers after the model training a sampling from the distribution of the latent space is performed for which we require the decoder from the trained model
+- To generate showers after the model training a sampling from the distribution of the latent space is performed using decoder of trained model.
 - To create the object, the model class needs to be defined and instantiated again in the calling component
 - Once object is created successfully, it is capable to load the saved weights from the `EOS`
 - To understand the execution of such case, check my repo [**here**](https://gitlab.cern.ch/fastsim/kubeflow/geant4-kubeflow-pipeline/-/blob/master/pipeline_components/generate.py).